Yin Yoga Sequence for the Kidney Meridian

 Traditional Chinese Medicine and the Kidney and Urinary Bladder

-Within our yin yoga practice we can practice sequences of poses that directly target areas of the physical body as well as specific meridian lines.
+Within our yin yoga practice, we can practice sequences of poses that directly target the physical body and specific meridian lines.
 Meridians are considered channels where Qi or Prana flows.
-Qi is the basic life force of the body.
+Qi is the body’s basic life force.
 Having enough Qi flowing smoothly in the meridians is key to health and longevity in body and mind.

-While each pose effects multiple meridians at a time we can combine the poses in a sequence to emphasize one or two meridians.
+While each pose affects multiple meridians at once, we can combine poses in a sequence to emphasize one or two meridians.

 The sequence below targets the Kidney and Urinary Bladder channels.
-The Kidney and Bladder are related to the water element and the season of winter.
-To learn more about the water element and the winter watch this video.
+The Kidney and Bladder are associated with the water element and the winter season.
+To learn more about the water element and winter, watch this video.

 Acupressure Point Kidney 1 (YongQuan)

 Add pressure to the point when able during the below sequence to increase targeting of the Kidney meridian.
-According to Chinese Medicine the Kidney generally helps us to ground so pressing this point is especially helpful if you’ve been feeling anxious or ungrounded.
+According to Chinese Medicine, the Kidney generally helps us to ground, so pressing this point is especially helpful if you’ve been feeling anxious or ungrounded.
 Use gentle pressure to begin and slowly increase.
-Hold the point anywhere between 30 seconds to a minute or so dependant on your preference.
+Hold the point for 30 to 60 seconds, depending on your preference.

 Yin Yoga Sequence for Kidney and Bladder Meridians: